mohammadbourbour/WI-fi-Show-Password/README.md

 # Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or a pull request.

-# Donations

-If you found this script helpful and would like to support the developer, you can send a donation to the following wallet address:

-Ethereum: 0xD284D48F4a380140ad135B0A21C7030581C2CA34

-Your donations are greatly appreciated and will help support the development of this and other open-source projects.
-Thank you for your support!